wallarm/api-firewall/demo/docker-compose/README.md

 By default, this demo is running with the original **httpbin** OpenAPI 3.0 specification.
 To test this demo option, you can use the following requests:

-* Check that API Firewall blocks requests sent to unexposed path:
+* Check that API Firewall blocks requests sent to the unexposed path:

     ```bash
     curl -sD - http://localhost:8080/unexposed/path